jim0607/Leetcode/README.md

 - [1213.
 Intersection of Three Sorted Arrays](Solutions/1213.Intersection-of-Three-Sorted-Arrays.py) (E) <br>
 sorted arr, three-pointers 就可以了
 - [0311.
 Sparse Matrix Multiplication](Solutions/0311.Sparse-Matrix-Multiplication.py) (!!M Facebook) <br>
 Sparse matrices, which are common in scientific applications, are matrices in which most elements are zero.
 To save space and running time it is critical to only store the nonzero elements.
 Many real world applications of vectors include sparse vectors.
 An example of it in Machine Learning is the popular one-hot encoding method for categorical computation.
-We can se a dictinoary to store the index and value of non-zero values, O(M+N + mn), O(M+N), M is the number of elements in matrix A, m is the number of non-zero elements in A.
+We can use a dictinoary to store the index and value of non-zero values, O(M+N + mn), O(M+N), M is the number of elements in matrix A, m is the number of non-zero elements in A.
 - [0289.
 Game of Life](Solutions/0289.Game-of-Life.py) (M) <br>
 solution 1: O(MN), O(MN) solution, should be noted that we cannot use shallow copy for 2D nested list.
 Have to use deep copy.
 Solution 2: O(MN), O(1) solution, Two traversals.
 Traversal 1: dead -> live: mark as 2; live -> dead: -1  can be whatever number you want, it's just for mark.
 Traversal 2: re-mark 2 to 1, -1 to 0.
 Follow up: what if the board is infinite and matrix is sparse?
 If matrix is sparse, we use a dictionary to store the position of 1s.
 If the board is infinite and we cannot read the whole board into the memory, then we can read three rows each time because the live or dead state only depends on the up row and down row.